 - Medicaid: Medicaid eligibility varies by state but requires limited income and assets.
 If you qualify, your state may have programs to help pay for long-term care.

 As we mentioned, Medicare will provide some coverage under Part A if you need long-term services as part of your care.
 These can include rehabilitative treatments after an injury or stroke and must occur in a qualified skilled nursing facility.
-If you qualify, you can receive benefits for up to 100 days. [i] Here’s how Part A covers skilled nursing:
+If you qualify, you can receive benefits for up to 100 days.
+Here’s how Part A covers skilled nursing as of 2024: